kframework/haskell-core-semantics/compile-to-core/README.md

 ### `Expr` (`CoreExpr` in GHC Core)

-There are 10 constructors for the sort `Expr`.
+There are 10 operators of sort `Expr`.

 ```
   var    : Id ⟶ Expr